Field Note: Grief MisXdressed

 Sometimes I thought I was angry.
 I was told it was.

-Sometimes I thought I was jealous. i was told i was envious.
+Sometimes I thought I was jealous.
+I was told I was envious.
 Selfish.
+A bitch.

 Sometimes I thought I was selfish, difficult, ungrateful, dramatic, too sensitive.

-And now I am beginning to open my eyes and mind and heart to wonder how much of it was grief.
+And now I am beginning to open my eyes and mind and heart to wonder how much of my emotional landscape was grief.

 A grief that said: